DeathGumi/Website/updates.md

 - [x] Optimized the parrlax may need to optize future things
 - [x] Fixed issue where u cant change darkmode lightmode anywhere else

+- [ ] Need to add the proper sections
+- [ ] need to add aniamtion nav fade in after
+- [ ] Need to add the dark mode button fade in after
+- [ ] will see what eelse to add
+- [ ] contact page